Spiky-73/BetterInventory/Readme.md

  - An improved Guide allowing you to Favorite or Blacklist recipes and filter by crating station
  - An improved Bestiary showing the content of Treasure Bag
  - An Enhanced Crafting interface with the ability to craft on the recipe list, filter recipes and craft item in stacks
- - The possibility to search an item's recipes on NPCs dropping it
+ - The possibility to search an item's recipes or NPCs dropping it
  - And more...